samduk/sysadmin/README.md

 ###

-Hello all!
+Hello there!

-I am not sure a seasonal developer.
-I am security enthusiast person.
-The code I used in this folder was copied from [Tutorials Point](https://www.tutorialspoint.com/); one of my favourite site to visit and learn.
-I am trying to read the flow of code and try to hack the same.
+I am not a seasonal developer therefore, I borrowed many code from [Tutorials Point](https://www.tutorialspoint.com/); one of my favourite site to drop-by and learn.

-Apart from that, I am going to update any good resources I find to make the sysadmin's life easier.
-Because it is one of my dream in my "Bucket List"!
-I am hopeful that this resource could be beneficial to me and newbies :)
+I named this folder sysadmin, because I fancy about this job quite sometime now.
+Therefore, I thought it is important for me to take many small steps :)

-This will content LAMP Stack, WordPress, Server, Firewall, Hardening etc..
+I am very thankful for [Tibetan Computer Resource Centre](http://tibet.net) for arranging many advance trainings!